ggiggity/Intro-Page/README.md

 ```

 # Features
-You can click and drag most of the components, to open new component please double click the icons.
+You can click and drag most of the components, please double-click the icons.

 Second video from the Media Player include inappropriate words, please skip to next video if you're uncomfortable with that.